-The health system’s funding comes mainly from Vote Health, totalling just over $14.655 billion in 2013/14.
-Other significant funding sources include other government agencies (most notably Accident Compensation Corporation – ACC), local government, and private sources such as insurance and out-of-pocket payments.
+The health system’s funding comes mainly from Vote Health, which is administered by the Ministry of Health.
+In 2015/16 this will total $15.868 billion.
+Other significant funding sources include other government agencies (most notably the Accident Compensation Corporation – ACC), local government, and private sources such as insurance and out-of-pocket payments.

-About 1.3 percent (about $191 million in 2013/14) of Vote Health funding is spent on running the Ministry which supports the wider health sector.
+Just over $192 million of Vote Health (1.2 percent in 2015/16) funding is spent on running the Ministry to support the wider health sector.